-Another reason why we recommend to stock up on cat food is that you never know if and where you’ll be able to get more, especially on long term trips.
-We had a few occasions where we ran out of our cat’s food and we couldn’t find any places to get more.
+Another reason why we recommend stocking up on cat food is that you never know if and where you’ll be able to get more, especially on long-term trips.
+We had a few occasions where we ran out of our cat’s food and couldn’t find any places to get more.

 If you have a sensitive kitty that doesn’t like going outside, the first car ride or a flight on a plane might make him or her feel really anxious.

 Before our 13-hour long flight, we wiped our cat’s carrier with Feliway wipes that contain feline facial pheromones to make them feel more comfortable and safe.
 It seemed to work pretty well and during our flight, she just slept the whole time and barely made any sound at all.

 If you decide to use the calming wipes, make sure to wipe the inside of the carrier before the flight – but do not wipe your cat itself, only the carrier.

 If you’re driving in a car, you could also wipe the inside of the car around her bed or sleeping area.
 These wipes do have a little bit of a scent so one wipe should be enough.

 If you plan to travel in a campervan with your cat long-term, you might want to set up an area for your cat with a scratching post.
 Not only a scratching post helps to keep cats’ nails nice and short but it’s also an important part of their daily exercise routine.